muhammedmustafageldi/KotlinRecyclerviewExample/README.md

 # EXPENSIVE CARS

-## This project is a simple recyclerview example coded in kotlin language.
-My purpose in writing this project is to practice the recyclerview object in kotlin and to code it in the most efficient way.
+## *This project is a simple recyclerview example coded in kotlin language.
+My purpose in writing this project is to practice the recyclerview object in kotlin and to code it in the most efficient way.*

 - 📫 Please feel free to give me feedback.
-Here is my e-mail address **muhammedmustafageldi@gmail.com**
+Here is my e-mail address: **muhammedmustafageldi@gmail.com**

 ## Screenshots: